pandr/unity-debug-overlay/README.md

 ## Performance
-Garbage production is minimized by not really using strings a lot and by having convenience functions that mimick string formatting (stuff like `"This: {0}"`) known from C#.
+Garbage production is minimized by not really using strings a lot and by having convenience functions that mimick string formatting (using format strings like `"This: {0}"`) known from C#.
 Rendering happens through the magic of a few procedural draw calls and is quite fast.

 ## Debug overlay